 NACA uses a common sense approach to lending.
 Consider what you would need to know if you were to lend someone \$100,000.
 You would want to know both their history of paying debts and their ability to pay it back.
 This is what your NACA Counselor needs to determine based on an extensive analysis of your situation by reviewing a full documentation of your finances.
 This process can take one session, several months, or as long as it takes for you to become NACA Qualified.
-The requirements for the NACA program apply to each person on the mortgage, and many requirements also apply to household members who would be living in the house but would not be on the mortgage.
+The requirements for the NACA program apply to each Member including those Members who would be living in the house but not be on the mortgage.